How to Get to Shiga Kogen – Nagano Ski Resorts Info

 From Yudanaka Station

-Bus: this is the nearest train station to Shiga Kogen with two local buses services operating from outside the station to different areas of the resort.
+Yudanaka Station is the nearest train station to Shiga Kogen – and Jigokudani Monkey Park – with two local buses services operating from outside the station to different areas of the resort.
 While this can seem a little confusing, the journey is easily navigable.

 The Shiga Kogen Line heads to Shiga Kogen with its final destination being Hotaru Onsen (Suzurikawa) while the Shiga Kogen Express Line also services Shiga Kogen but with a final destination of Okushiga Kogen Hotel.